 - Sports massage, to heal and avoid sports injuries

-Massage therapy is physically demanding, so preventing injury by using proper techniques is important.
+Massage therapy is physically demanding, so you will need to learn the proper techniques to prevent injuring yourself.
 Try not to overschedule client sessions, practice good body mechanics and exercise regularly to stay healthy and in shape for work.

-Spas, hospitals, physicians’ offices, clinics, nursing homes, wellness centers, hospices, chiropractic offices, health clubs and fitness centers, sports teams and cruise ships are all potential sources of job opportunities for massage therapists.
+As a massage therapist you may find employment with spas, hospitals, physicians’ offices, clinics, nursing homes, wellness centers, hospices, chiropractic offices, health clubs and fitness centers, sports teams and cruise ships.

 Professional organizations and networking